no-cap-equities/scaffold-forte-gemstones/README.md

 ### Deployment Scripts

-We have three deployment scripts available:
+We have several deployment scripts available:

+1. **Deploy.s.sol** (Default) - Fork-aware deployment that:
+   - Detects if running on Anvil fork and uses existing addresses
+   - Only deploys new contracts when needed
+   - Handles both local and real deployments automatically

-1. **DeployBaseSepoliaGems.s.sol** - Deploys with hardcoded addresses, only deploys if contracts don't exist
+2. **DeployBaseSepoliaGems.s.sol** - Deploys with hardcoded addresses, only deploys if contracts don't exist

-2. **DeployBaseSepoliaGemsWithCheck.s.sol** - Reads deployment info from deployment file
+3. **DeployBaseSepoliaGemsWithCheck.s.sol** - Reads deployment info from deployment file

-3. **DeployBaseSepoliaGemsEnv.s.sol** - Reads existing contract addresses from environment variables
+4. **DeployBaseSepoliaGemsEnv.s.sol** - Reads existing contract addresses from environment variables

+5. **DeployWithForkCheck.s.sol** - Main fork-aware deployment logic used by Deploy.s.sol

 ### Current Deployment